Darxo/Hardened/README.md

 ### Combat Loot Changes

 - Weapons worn by NPCs now have a 60% chance to drop (down from 90%) but no longer need to have at least 12 Condition to be eligible for dropping
-- Throwing Weapons no longer need to be equipped, or missing an ammunition to be eligible for dropping
+- Throwing Weapons in a bag slot, or with full ammunition can now also drop
 - Non-Named shields worn by enemies now have a 50% chance to drop (down from 90%)
 - All shields worn by enemies can now drop, even if they have less than 25% Condition or less than 6 Condition left
 - Helmets worn by players now need at least 1 Condition to be guaranteed to drop (down from 16)